Are you on the search for fun things to do in Alabama? We’ve got you covered!

 Camp at Monte Sano State Park

 You won’t run out of gorgeous scenery and sublime nature to enjoy while visiting Alabama.
 In addition to the other parks we’ve mentioned, we’d recommend staying the night at Monte Sano State Park!
 It’s one of the best things to do in Huntsville.

 The park has 21 primitive camping (aka just a tent) campgrounds, 59 water and electric sites, and 15 full-hook-up sites so no matter what kind of camping you’re looking to do, you can do it here.

-As another stop on the US Civil Rights Trail, you really shouldn’t miss out on taking on more chance to see some of this country’s past.
+As another stop on the US Civil Rights Trail, you really shouldn’t miss out on taking on more chances to see some of this country’s past.
 Seeing the Dexter Avenue King Memorial Baptist Church and the Dexter Parsonage Museum are some of the best things to do in Montgomery.

 The church was designated a National Historic Landmark in 1974 because of its importance in the Civil Rights Movement.
 It was here that Martin Luther King Jr. has his pastorage during the Montgomery Bus Boycott.

 The Dexter Parsonage Museum, now holding a permanent exhibit so visitors can see where Dr. King and his family lived between 1954-1960, is just a few blocks away.